Venues of the 2012 Summer Olympics and Paralympics

 The 2012 Summer Olympics and Paralympics venues were mostly located in the host city of London, though some other events required facilities located elsewhere.
+Venues outside London (and England) included Hampden Park in Glasgow, Scotland, and the Millennium Stadium in Cardiff, Wales.
 Between the successful bid and the Olympics and Paralympics themselves, several details and venues changed.

 Sporting venues

 The 2012 Games used a mixture of newly built venues, existing facilities and temporary facilities, some of them in well known locations such as Hyde Park and Horse Guards Parade.
-In the wake of the problems that plagued the Millennium Dome, the intention was that there would be no white elephants after the games.
 Some of the facilities are being reused in their Olympic form, while others were constructed so that they could either be reduced in size or moved elsewhere in the UK.
 The plans were intended to contribute to the regeneration of Stratford in east London which is the site of the Olympic Park and of the neighbouring Lower Lea Valley.

 The venues within Greater London were divided into three zones: the Olympic Zone, the River Zone and the Central Zone.
 In addition to these were venues that, by necessity, are outside the boundaries of Greater London.